U.S. flag An official website of the United States government

 1. In Vitro Diagnostics

-April 29, 2024: The FDA announced a final rule aimed at helping to ensure the safety and effectiveness of laboratory developed tests (LDTs).
+On May 6, 2024, the FDA issued a final rule aimed at helping to ensure the safety and effectiveness of laboratory developed tests (LDTs).
 The rule amends the FDA's regulations to make explicit that in vitro diagnostic products (IVDs) are devices under the Federal Food, Drug, and Cosmetic Act (FD&C Act) including when the manufacturer of the IVD is a laboratory.
 Along with this amendment, the FDA is finalizing a policy under which the FDA will provide greater oversight of IVDs offered as LDTs through a phaseout of its general enforcement discretion approach for LDTs over the course of four years, as well as targeted enforcement discretion policies for certain categories of IVDs manufactured by laboratories.

 A list of existing resources on device regulation is provided below and the FDA intends to host webinars focusing on specific topics related to the phaseout policy.
 Additional resources related to the implementation of the phaseout policy will be added to this page as they become available, including information about relevant webinars.
 Additional information can also be found on Laboratory Developed Tests: Frequently Asked Questions.